Another all-English Champions League final: The old European elite's worst nightmare come true | Goal.com

 This is what Europe's old elite have long feared: the Premier League flexing its financial muscle off the field, and reaping the rewards on it.

-"The likes of Real Madrid and Juventus realise what's happening," Josh Robinson of the Wall Street Journal tells Goal.
+"The likes of Real Madrid and Juventus realise what's happening," Josh Robinson of the Wall Street Journal, and co-author of The Club: How the Premier League Became the Richest, Most Disruptive Business in Sport, tells Goal.
 "This is their worst nightmare becoming a reality.

 "They know that the top Premier League clubs can generate much more money annually, from TV deals in particular, and then make it count not only in the transfer market, but also in signing coaches.
 Look at the class of managers in the Premier League now: Guardiola, (Jurgen) Klopp, Thomas Tuchel, Carlo Ancelotti...